lucas-su/pepper_teleop/teleop_setup.md

 # Introduction

 This document contains the steps necessary to install `ros`, `openpose`, the `azure kinect driver`, `ros openpose` and the `naoqi bridge`.
+This will enable you to do pose estimation on human bodies and copy the estimated pose to the robot.

 This software can only be used with linux and was tested on ubuntu 20 (however unless your hardware is very new, ubuntu 18 is probably easier to configure).
 Many install steps are dependent on the version you are using.

 I like to install these nice-to-haves but they are not necessary